ocupop/hawaiitax/src/_resources/selling-your-home.md

 ### **Ready to talk about your tax needs?**

-We provide a free initial meeting to learn more about you and your companies needs, to identify all tax savings opportunities. ***Call us today at 808.529.9990\!***
+We provide a free call to learn more about you and your needs, to identify all tax savings opportunities. ***Call us today at 808.529.9990\!***

 &nbsp;